-This easy oven baked sausage recipe is made with just five ingredients in one pan, and it's ready in about an hour.
+This easy oven baked sausage and apples recipe is made with just five ingredients in one pan, and it's ready in about an hour.
 Just slice a few things, then let the amazing flavors come together in the oven.

 This post contains affiliate links.
 If you purchase through my links, I may make a small commission.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my full disclosure policy here.

 This oven baked Italian sausage and apples recipe is so easy, it seems too good to be true.
 Barely any slicing or prepping, and hardly any effort.
 Can't be good.
 Oh, but it is!

 All you have to do is coarsely chop 2 apples and 2 onions, and use a vegetable peeler for the parsnips.
 It really is almost no prep work.
 And if this combination isn't the definition of cozy fall flavors, I don't know what is.